YounesMoukhlij/ft_IRC_42/README.md

 3 - chose another terminal window
 4 - nc localhost 9292
 5 - send a msg from the client
-6 - enjoy the emptyness
+6 - enjoy the emptiness